 Am I required to report and pay taxes on income from rental activity?

-Generally speaking, if you are making money from operating a rental property, or engaging in almost any business activity for that matter, then, yes, you are required to report and pay taxes on that income.
+Generally speaking, if you are receiving money from operating a rental property or engaging in almost any business activity, then yes, you are required to report and pay taxes on that income.
 Rental activity creates taxable income in a majority of cases.
-The only exception to this rule is if you rent out your primary residence, such as renting out a bedroom for fewer than 15 days during the tax year.
-No income is required to be reported in that case.
+The only exception to this rule is if you rent out your primary residence, such as a bedroom, for fewer than 15 days during the tax year.
+In that case, no income is required to be reported.

-However, if you rent out your primary residence for longer than 15 days or have a vacation or investment property, you are required to report and pay taxes on the net rental income.
-In most cases, rental income is considered investment income and it doesn't trigger self-employment tax like a side hustle might.
-However, if you are a real estate professional or looking to make rental activity a full-time gig, you may have to pay self-employment tax in addition to income tax.
-In some cases, you may be able to avoid this tax by forming a corporation or LLC.
+However, if you rent out your primary residence for longer than 14 days or if you own a vacation or investment property, you are required to report and pay taxes on the net rental income.
+In most cases, rental income is considered passive income and doesn't trigger self-employment tax, as a side hustle might.
+That said, if you are a real estate professional or intend to make rental activity a full-time gig, you may have to pay self-employment tax in addition to income tax.
+In some cases, you may be able to avoid this tax by registering a corporation or LLC.

 What types of expenses can I deduct as a landlord?